ftobler/flolang/README.md

 ## syntax

-With return and break not yet working, use is inconvenient.
-But below samples execute with the interpreter.
+Stuff might change, but these samples execute with the interpreter.
 ```python
 #!flolang